Consolation Tour D4 Little Naches to Enumclaw

 (The unmarked Pacific Crest Trail)

 Clearcuts marked my return to civilization.
 That meant a reacquaintance with 410.
 I turned on my blinky daytime running light and got on the road.
 The heavy Sunday traffic was unpleasant after the backroads.
-Later, I would read a trip report about using old logging roads that parallel 410, but I quickly saw on Google Maps that these roads have been washed out by the White River.
+Later, I would read a trip report about using old logging roads that parallel 410, but I quickly saw on Google Maps that these roads have been washed out by the White River

 After a few white knuckle miles I reached Greenwater.
 Lunch was in order and the only game in town is the Naches Tavern.
 I wondered why Naches when that is clearly a name tied to the eastern side of the Cascades, but I never asked.
 It’s a wonderful place where everyone in Greenwater gathers.
-Most people site in the family friendly section in the back.
+Most people sit in the family friendly section in the back.
 Tons of atmosphere with old tools and dollar bills stuck on the walls.

 After lunch it was back on 410 for a 13 mile jaunt to the Mud Mountain Road, a back way into Enumclaw.
 The road was downhill, but the shoulders were narrow mostly so it was more ‘get through it’.
 The scariest moment of the trip happened crossing a bridge at fairly high speed.
 The dirt piled on the shoulder turned out to be slick mud.
 My front wheel briefly slid with busy traffic a few feet to my left.
 Thankfully, I reached solid ground before I fell.

 Mud Mountain Dam Recreation Area was a welcome relief.
 It’s basically an access road to the dam.
 A party of equestrians was unloaded near 410.
 The horses looked skittish.
 One of the riders was a boy about 11 or 12.
 He seemed to be having trouble getting his horse under control.
-An old man (his dad?), also mounted, was helping.
+An man (his dad?), also mounted, was helping.
 They were speaking Spanish.
 I was curious to get their story, but they seemed occupied.

 The road plunged into alder and big leaf maple.
 Some dirt roads with gates went off to the east.
 These seemed like viable stealth camping places, but I’d already made a hotel reservation in Enumclaw thinking there was no camping opportunities in the area.
 I was happy to have an excuse not to camp.
 The spots would have been gloomy, damp, and chilly.